|

 of Weimar Germany.
 Its also about his young, naive defence lawyer Justus,

-on his own execution!
-Kurten is believed to have killed up to 60 victims
+intent on his own execution!
+Kurten is believed to have killed up to

-but his transgressions whilst on earth numbered far more than these
+60 victims but his transgressions whilst on earth numbered far more

-and covered a very full and interesting spectrum, from petty vices and
+than these and covered a very full and interesting spectrum, from petty

-the grosser immoralities to dreadful depravities, sickening perversions
+vices and the grosser immoralities to dreadful depravities, sickening

-and some very wicked manipulation.
-The coolness of the darkened C +3
+perversions and some very wicked manipulation.
+The coolness of the

-venue, itself quite high up and remote from the festival crowds, leant
+darkened C +3 venue, itself quite high up and remote from the festival

-an extra chill to the proceedings.
-There is still an element of dark
+crowds, leant an extra chill to the proceedings.
+There is still an

-humour in this show which maybe lies in the grim retelling of Kurten's
+element of dark humour in this show which maybe lies in the grim retelling

-early formative experiences.
-There was little modesty sharing a one
+of Kurten's early formative experiences.
+There was little modesty sharing

 Maybe that's why he arranged the drowning of two fellow 8 year olds